the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - New UBs:
   - Sharecropper Farm (replaces Greenhouse, adds +1 Food to worked Cattle/Goats tiles, adds +1 Water to active Farmers after discovering Hydroponics)
   - Commonwealth Reserve (replaces Water Storage, adds +20% to the city's total Water yields instead of 10%, adds +1 Water to active Merchants)
-  - OSI (replaces Research Lab, reduces construction time of Food/Production buildings by 1/3, adds +2 Science to Food buildings)
+  - OSI (replaces Research Lab, reduces construction time of Food/Production buildings by 1/3, adds +2 Science to Food buildings present in the city)

 #### Crimson Legion
 - Their favored Religion is changed to Imperial Cult, and they are now forbidden from building Drones and Purge Robots (in accordance with the source material, where robotics are the only technology Caesar completely opposes).